oracle-livelabs/goldengate/gg-free/monitor/monitor.md

 ## Task 4: Review Replicats details

-1. On the Replicats page, click the Replicat Action menu (in this case, R11)., and select **Details** from the dropdown.
+1. Click Replicats, then click the Replicat Action menu (in this case, R11), and select **Details** from the dropdown.
+Replicats listed here were created in Lab 1 in the GoldenGate Free console.

     ![Launch console](./images/04-01-replicat-details.png " ")